-Wonderfully, each permanent exhibition area has a different layout and display concept.
+Wonderfully, every permanent exhibition area has a different layout and display concept.
 This gives each section its own unique and appropriate context and avoids the ennui that a never-ending sequence of identical display cases sometimes induces.

 Glass, tableware, lace and furniture dominate in rooms devoted to Baroque Rococo Classicism, the Biedermeier period, Historicism Art Nouveau, and Renaissance Baroque Rococo.

 Chairs are a big theme.
-They dominate, for example, the Historicism Art Nouveau room, a concept much enlivened by the screens running down the centre of the hall, so you can see a beautiful strip of silhouettes).
+They dominate, for example, the Historicism Art Nouveau room, a concept much enlivened by the screens running down the centre of the hall (so you see a beautiful strip of silhouettes).

 The design lab

-Tickets & visitor information
+Tickets & visitor tips

 - You can visit both the shop and the coffee house / restaurant without actually going into the museum proper (or paying for a ticket).

-- The shop was packed with books and (no surprise) neat little design objects.
+- The shop was packed with books and (no surprise) neat little design objects

 How to get to the MAK?

 The MAK sits on the Ring boulevard that surrounds the centre and is well-served by public transport.
 It’s also not too far to walk to it from the very centre of town, being around 10 minutes from the cathedral.

-Tram: Take line 2 to “Stubentor” and you can see the museum out of the tram window.
+Tram: take line 2 to Stubentor and you can see the museum out of the tram window.

-Bus: Take the 74A to (you’ll never guess)…”Stubentor”.
+Bus: take the 74A to (you’ll never guess)…Stubentor.